PACT adopter champions

 Mark

-Mark with his partner Laurence adopted a sibling group four years ago, a brother and sister who are now 9 and 10 years old.
-Mark is a specialist teacher for looked after/adopted children and in special educational needs who can assist you in navigating the education system.
-He can also help in answering questions about LGBT+ and sibling adoption.
+Mark with his husband Laurence adopted a sibling group eight years ago, a brother and sister who are now 13 and 14 years old.
+Mark is a specialist teacher for looked after/adopted children and teaches within the special educational sector, and he can assist you in navigating the education system.
+He can also help in answering questions and providing support for LGBTQIA+ and sibling adoption.

-“Having two children move in with us and to become their parents has been completely life changing.
+“Having two children move in with us and become their parents has been completely life-changing.
 Despite the challenges and hurdles along the way, every day we are thankful for the joys that our children bring to our lives and those magic moments of being proud parents.”

 Sue